ahmedtariq/GenomeAnalytica/README.md

    │   └── WgetMe.txt <br>
    └── Saccharomyces_cerevisiae <br>
        └── WgetMe.txt <br>
+For using the same species as above just download from [data](https://github.com/ahmedtariq/genome_architecture/tree/master/data)
 2. Download and unzip the data at each corresponding directory using the following command.
 ```sh
 $ ./get_data.sh data/raw WgetMe.txt